MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 All network adapters with the Premium AQ support Dynamic VMMQ.
 Dynamic VMMQ requires the use of Switch Embedded Teaming.

-**Applicable traffic types**: compute
+**Applicable traffic types:** compute

-**Certifications required**: Premium
+**Certifications required:** Premium

-Dynamic VMMQ is an intelligent receive-side technology that builds upon its predecessors of Virtual Machine Queue (VMQ), Virtual Receive Side Scaling (vRSS), and VMMQ to provide three primary improvements:
+Dynamic VMMQ is an intelligent, receive-side technology.
+It builds upon its predecessors of Virtual Machine Queue (VMQ), Virtual Receive Side Scaling (vRSS), and VMMQ, to provide three primary improvements:

-- Optimizes host efficiency by use of CPU cores
+- Optimizes host efficiency by using CPU cores.
-- Automatic tuning of network traffic processing to CPU cores, thus enabling VMs to meet and maintain expected throughput
+- Automatic tuning of network traffic processing to CPU cores, thus enabling VMs to meet and maintain expected throughput.
-- Enables “bursty” workloads to receive the expected amount of traffic
+- Enables “bursty” workloads to receive the expected amount of traffic.

-For more information on Dynamic VMMQ, see the blog post [Synthetic Accelerations](https://techcommunity.microsoft.com/t5/networking-blog/synthetic-accelerations-in-a-nutshell-windows-server-2019/ba-p/653976).
+For more information on Dynamic VMMQ, see the blog post [Synthetic accelerations](https://techcommunity.microsoft.com/t5/networking-blog/synthetic-accelerations-in-a-nutshell-windows-server-2019/ba-p/653976).

 ### RDMA